numaproj/numaflow-python/packages/pynumaflow/docs/api/sinker.md

 # Sinker

-The Sinker module provides classes and functions for implementing User Defined Sinks that write processed data to external systems.
+The Sinker module provides classes and functions for implementing User Defined Sinks that write processed data to external systems ((database, kafka topic, etc.)).

-## Overview

-A Sink receives messages and writes them to an external system (database, API, file, etc.).
-It returns acknowledgment responses indicating success or failure for each message.

 ## Classes